EV8 The Mediterranean Route

-EuroVelo 8 (EV8), named the Mediterranean Route, is a 7560 km long EuroVelo long-distance cycling route running from Cadiz, Spain to Athens, Greece, and then continuing to İzmir, Turkey and to the island of Cyprus.
+EuroVelo 8 (EV8), named the Mediterranean Route, is a 7560 km long EuroVelo long-distance cycling route running from Cádiz, Spain to Athens, Greece, and then continuing to İzmir, Turkey and to the island of Cyprus.
 The route runs east-west across Europe mainly along or close to the Mediterranean coast, passing successively through 12 countries: Spain, France, Monaco, Italy, Slovenia, Croatia, Bosnia-Herzegovina, Montenegro, Albania, Greece, Turkey, and Cyprus.

 Route

 As of January 2014, the EV8 route is one of the least complete EuroVelo routes.

 In Spain

 As of January 2021, the EV8 in Spain is incomplete, a lot of the riding will be on roads.
 Only a few sections are complete and signposted: